-The analysis of existing site conditions and rainfall data information submitted by the applicants and official maps and rainfall summaries in the DWS and the Planning Department appear to support the information submitted by the applicants/owners/subdividers.
+The analysis of existing site conditions and rainfall data information submitted by the applicants and official maps and rainfall summaries in the DWS and the Planning Department appear to support the information submitted by the applicants/owners/ subdividers.
 The analysis of available private and public information appears to indicate there is adequate rainfall within the subject property and the surrounding areas to support a private roof water catchment system(s) for portable uses.
 The State Department of Health has no building regulations, specific rules or regulations relating to the utilization and construction of private water catchment systems, and inspection of private roof catchment water systems.

-The analysis of the applicant's statements, existing land uses, and the rainfall information submitted for the subject property and surrounding areas appear to indicate that there is adequate rainfall within the subject property to support a private roof water catchment system for emergency and fire fighting uses.

-Provisions for fire protection will be privately addressed by the petitioner/owner/subdivider and provided by the petitioner/owner/subdivider on the subject property.
+The analysis of the applicant's statements and proposed land uses within the proposed subdivision and the analysis of the rainfall information submitted for the subject property appear to indicate that there is adequate rainfall within the subject property to support a private roof water catchment system for emergency and fire fighting uses.
+Provisions for fire protection will be privately addressed by the petitioner/owner/ subdivider and provided by the petitioner/owner/subdivider on the subject property.